-Wetlands Bylaw Except as provided in Section 5 hereof, a This waiver relates to a Section written NOI application shall be filed with the procedural process.
-To the extent 6.1: Applications ConCom to prior to performing any activity it requires additional burden and Fees affecting a Resource Area.
-The NOI shall beyond what is required in the include such information and plans as Wetlands Protection Act, we are deemed necessary by the ConCom to would be asking for a waiver. describe proposed activities and their effects on the Resource Area or Resource Area Buffer Zone.
-No activities shall commence without receiving and complying with a permit issued pursuant to this By-Law
+Except as provided in Section 5 hereof, a written NOI application shall be filed with the ConCom to prior to performing any activity affecting a Resource Area.
+The NOI shall include such information and plans as are deemed necessary by the ConCom to describe proposed activities and their effects on the Resource Area or Resource Area Buffer Zone.
+No activities shall commence without receiving and complying with a permit issued pursuant to this By-Law a) Necessity of relief: Regardless of whether this waiver is granted, an OOC issued by the